gregdotca/csptoemail/README.md

 - Copy the below contents into a docker-compose.yml file (or just copy the existing docker-compose.yml file)
 - Update the environment variables with your details
 - Run docker compose up -d (or docker-compose up -d)
-- CSP To Email will now be running on http://localhost:5000
+- CSP to Email will now be running on http://localhost:5000

 ````
 services:
-  csp2email:
+  csptoemail:
     image: csptoemail/csptoemail:latest
     container_name: csp_to_email
     ports: